Chad Hansen

-Timothy Chad Hansen (born January 18, 1995) is an American football wide receiver for the St. Louis BattleHawks of the XFL.
-He played college football for the California Golden Bears and was drafted by the New York Jets in the fourth round of the 2017 NFL Draft.
+Timothy Chad Hansen (born January 18, 1995) is an American former professional football wide receiver.
+He played college football for the California Golden Bears and was selected by the New York Jets in the fourth round of the 2017 NFL draft.

-Early years
+Early life

 Hansen attended Moorpark High School in Moorpark, California.
 While there, he played high school football.
 As a senior, he had 49 receptions for 882 yards and 12 touchdowns.

 College career

 Hansen's lone scholarship offer to play college football was from Idaho State University.
 As a true freshman at Idaho State in 2013, he played in 11 games and had 45 receptions for 501 yards and three touchdowns.
 After the season, he transferred to the University of California, Berkeley, to join their team as a walk-on.
 After sitting out 2014, due to transfer rules, Hansen had 19 receptions for 249 yards and a touchdown over 10 games for the Golden Bears in 2015.
-As a junior in 2016, he was named first-team All-Pac-12 after recording 92 receptions for 1,249 yards and 11 touchdowns in 10 games.
-After the season, he decided to forgo his senior year and enter the 2017 NFL Draft.
+As a junior in 2016, he was named first-team All-Pac-12 Conference after recording 92 receptions for 1,249 yards and 11 touchdowns in 10 games.
+After the season, he decided to forgo his senior year and enter the 2017 NFL draft.

 Professional career

 New York Jets

-Hansen was drafted by the New York Jets in the fourth round with the 141st overall pick in the 2017 NFL Draft.
+Hansen was selected by the New York Jets in the fourth round with the 141st overall pick in the 2017 NFL draft.

 He appeared in 15 games in his rookie season, recording 9 catches for 94 yards.

 On September 1, 2018, Hansen was waived by the Jets.